wswwfhrace-ops/race-demo-manager/README.md

 - Choose the correct demo folders (Users with fs_usehomedir 0 will need to enter their path manually)
 - Select your restart and noclip toggle binds (use the same binds you have already been using)

-The script will create a demomanager.cfg and append a exec demomanager.cfg to the bottom of your autoexec.cfg.
+The script will create a demomanager.cfg and appends a [exec demomanager.cfg] to the end of your autoexec.cfg.
 It will also automatically create the below file structure in the wf and wsw demo folders.

 demo manager/